sephpace/generative/README.md

-# Auto Encoders
+# Generative

-Auto encoder neural network models implemented in Pytorch
+GANs, Autoencoders, and other generative neural networks.

+Implemented in Pytorch.